Last Updated on by Karl

 Like, one minute I’m learning about game theory and the next I’m watching Serena Williams teaching me her backhand serve.
 Then, when I’m falling asleep I’ll turn on Gary Kasparov’s chess class and learn a new chess gambit.

 I picked a few new hobbies, and I never run out of things to talk about.
-This is a super underrated advantage of an MC subscription.
+This is a super underrated advantage of a Masterclass subscription.

 4. You learn things never revealed to the public